 ‘Coole Park And Ballylee, 1931,’ which is reminiscent of other Yeats poems, such as ‘September 1913’ explores themes of change, loss, and time.
 Within the text, he addresses the changes he saw happening in Ireland and the transition away from the beauty, meaning, and purpose of a former age.
 The diction is elevated, and more often than not the syntax confused, making this work one of Yeats’ more challenging.

 The poem takes the reader through the scenery of Coole Park and Ballylee, connecting the natural landscapes to the changing face of Ireland as a whole.
 Yeats, who is very likely the speaker in the poem, expresses his sadness over the changes he sees happening and the loss of better times, more romantic (and Romantic), times.
 The details in this poem are vague and specific.
-He references rooms, experiences, and sights that are very clear in his own mind but combine together to form a landscape of emotion for the reader to interpret.
+He references rooms, experiences, and sights that are very clear in his own mind but combined together to form a landscape of emotion for the reader to interpret.

 ‘Coole Park And Ballylee, 1931’ by William Butler Yeats is a six stanza poem that’s divided into sets of eight lines, known as octets.
 These octets follow a simple rhyme scheme of ABABABCC, changing end sounds from stanza to stanza.
 Yeats also chose to utilize a specific metrical pattern.
 Each of the lines contains five sets of two beats or syllables.